 This is true especially now that the role of human resources (HR) is experiencing a transformation.
 Even before the pandemic became a daily challenge for HR executives, Deloitte coined the term “exponential HR” to describe a broader and more comprehensive scope of influence for HR that extends to a company’s complete ecosystem.
 This term also describes a shift in HR’s perspective, widening its focus on employees and the organization to workforce planning and even the nature of work itself.
 In this more dynamic and strategic scenario, HR ingests analytics and market trends, and assesses its skill set and technology needs, as the company scales and plans for the future.

 Yet many organizations find their workforce planning environment to be disconnected.
 In these enterprises, finance takes a headcount-focused view (along with its attendant cost considerations) while HR focuses more on building the ideal workforce (which incorporates skills and capacity planning, succession plans, talent sourcing plans, and more).
 Disconnected workforce planning is characterized by siloed decision-making, misaligned goals and priorities, and ultimately bad hires that don’t suit the needs of the company’s growth and future plans.
 Relying on traditional planning limits HR’s ability to adapt to the dynamic realities of the business.
 And that’s a big problem.

 Rather than saddling HR leaders with a siloed and misaligned environment, integrated workforce planning equips them with the ability to plan their workforce in sync with all other business plans—corporate strategy, financials, operations, departmental budgets, and forecasts.
-This creates a comprehensive and dynamic workforce plan in sync with strategic corporate goals.
+This company-wide planning approach creates a comprehensive and dynamic workforce plan in sync with strategic corporate goals.
 And ultimately, it helps HR teams transition from tactical headcount planning to more strategic workforce planning that puts the right people in the right place at the right time.

 Harnessing the Power of Scenario Planning